Chaophraya Aphaiphuthon

-Noi was a son of Chaophraya Sithammathirat (เจ้าพระยาศรีธรรมาธิราช), personal name Boonrot, who was the Minister of Palatial Affairs during the reigns of King Taksin and King Rama I. In 1785, during the Nine Armies' War, Noi's father Chaophraya Thamma Boonrot was stripped of his position due to a mismanagement during the war.
+Noi was a son of Chaophraya Sithammathirat (เจ้าพระยาศรีธรรมาธิราช), whose personal name was Boonrot, who was the Minister of Palatial Affairs during the reigns of King Taksin and King Rama I. In 1785, during the Nine Armies' War, Noi's father Chaophraya Thamma Boonrot was stripped of his position due to a mismanagement during the war.
 His father was later restored to the position of Chaophraya Sithammathirat as the master of palace ceremonies.
 Noi's sister, Lady Pi, became a consort of Prince Itsarasunthon.

 In 1809, King Rama I passed away and was succeeded by his son Prince Itsarasunthon as King Rama II.
 Noi, who was then holding the position of Phra Anuchitracha (พระอนุชิตราชา) the leader of Right Royal Guard Regiment, found a mysterious written message in the courtyard of Dusit Maha Prasat Throne Hall.
 The message was about Prince Kasattranuchit, a son of King Taksin whose mother was a daughter of King Rama I, saying that Prince Kasattranuchit was plotting a rebellion.
 King Rama II then ordered the investigations that revealed the seditious plans, leading to the executions of Prince Kasattranuchit and conspirators.
 After the incident, Phra Anuchitracha Noi was promoted to Chaophraya Yommarat the Head of Police Bureau, one of the ministers of Chatusadom.

 Also in 1809, King Bodawpaya of Burma sent Burmese forces to invade Thalang or Phuket Island.
 King Rama II assigned Chaophraya Yommarat Noi to lead Siamese armies to join with Chaophraya Nakhon Phat the governor of Nakhon Si Thammarat to rescue Thalang.
 However, Yommarat Noi faced major problem as the Siamese lacked adequate ships to rally the fleet and had to construct from wood piles.
 Thalang fell to the Burmese in January 1810.
 Eventually, Yommarat Noi managed to send a force led by Phra Borrirak Phubet to retake Thalang in 1810.